Secondary Field in Data Science

 How to Apply

 Students interested in applying to the Data Science Secondary Field should fill out and submit the application form no later than the Fall semester of their third year of study.
-Applications may be submitted twice a year, in the spring semester (deadline, March 1) and fall semester (deadline, October 1), to the Academic Operations Administrator in the Office of Master's and Professional Programs (SEC 1.312-12).
+Applications may be submitted twice a year, in the spring semester (deadline, March 1) and fall semester (deadline, October 1), to mastersprograms@seas.harvard.edu or in hardcopy to the Academic Operations Administrator in the Office of Master's and Professional Programs (SEC 1.312-12).
 Questions about Secondary Field requirements should be directed to mastersprograms@seas.harvard.edu.
-The application, which will include a proposed Plan of Study, must also be approved by a student’s home department Director of Graduate Study and their advisor.
+The application, which will include a proposed Plan of Study, must also be approved by a student’s research advisor.

 To earn the Secondary Field in Data Science students must complete a Plan of Study with five courses meeting the requirements below and pass a short oral examination by a faculty committee.